7 YouTube Title Mistakes That Are Killing Your CTR (And How to Fix Them)

 How to Fix It

-Shift the focus from you to them.
+Shift focus from you to them.

 My YouTube Journey So Far